← All Articles

 Month 3: Connect the Dots

-Government Support for SME Digitalisation
+Government Support

-- SkillsFuture Enterprise Credit (SFEC): Can be used for training staff on AI tools
+• SFEC: $10,000 credit for training staff on AI tools

-Check the GoBusiness portal for the latest qualifying criteria and application deadlines.
+Check the GoBusiness portal for qualifying criteria.

-Common Mistakes to Avoid
+Mistakes to Avoid

 The Bottom Line

-Start small, pick one area, and build from there.
+AI isn't about replacing your team or overnight transformation.
+For Singapore SMEs, the value is simpler: getting back 10-20 hours a week on tasks a machine can handle.
+Start small, pick one area, build from there.
 The tools are affordable, the learning curve is manageable, and the time savings are real.

 References